What Do Early Childhood Education Programs Incorporate?

 Although the benefits across economic and social lines vary, significant gains are always noted among children from low-income households with the least formal education.
-However, research also indicates that these programs produce persistent yields on test scores and fewer instances of being held back grades and being placed in special education programs.
+However, research also indicates that these programs produce persistent yields on test scores and fewer instances of being held back grades and placed in special education programs.

 Some long-term benefits of early childhood learning include diminished crime and delinquency rates and enhanced high school graduation.
 However, one study also revealed people who participated in the early programs were less likely to seek welfare as adults than those that didn’t receive early education.

 All programs in early education are not effective in promoting the preschool curriculum in the learning and development of young children.
 However, long-term benefits are generally seen in high-quality early education programs.

 What Holds Back Early Education in America?